-Power BI Google Calendar Connector
+Google Calendar Connector for Power BI

-In this article you will learn how to integrate Google Calendar data to Power BI without coding in just a few clicks (live / bi-directional connection to Google Calendar).
+In this article you will learn how to integrate Google Calendar data in Power BI without coding in just a few clicks (live / bi-directional connection to Google Calendar).
 Read / write Google Calendar data inside your app; perform many Google Calendar operations without coding, just using easy to use high performance API Connector for Google Calendar.

 Using Google Calendar Connector you will be able to connect, read, and write data from within Power BI.
 Follow the steps below to see how we would accomplish that.